CloudSecurityAlliance/CSA-IT-Operations/projects/WG-automation/diagram.md

 subgraph Zapier Log EOI
-%% Log the expression of internet (EOI), nothing else so it can't fail CircleWebHook --> |ContactKey and CommunityKey| WritesToEOICircleCommunityJoin[Writes to EOICircleCommunityJoin] CircleSendsEmail --> |ContactKey and CommunityKey| WritesToEOICircleSignupForm[Writes to EOICircleSignupForm] end
+%% Log the expression of internet (EOI), nothing else so it can't fail CircleWebHook --> |ContactKey and CommunityKey| WritesToEOICircle[Writes to EOICircle] CircleSendsEmail --> |ContactKey and CommunityKey| WritesToEOICircle[Writes to EOICircle] end

+WritesToEOICircle --> |new item| LookgupWGInfoEmail[Look up WG Info and Email address]